Language selection

 Proposed nuclear facility – Wheeler River Project

-Specifically, Denison is proposing to develop an operation that would produce up to 5,400 tonnes of uranium oxide annually for 20 years.
+The Wheeler River project would produce up to 5,400 tonnes of uranium oxide annually for up to 15 years.

 Location: Athabasca Basin, Saskatchewan